 Parental Alienation is a serious issue/crime that affects both men and women, but as you can imagine men are the majority of victims.
 Most cases are not as severe as what has taken place with Vincent and Tyler but many are.
 It is our hope to help others with this story and teach others who do have good contact information for the other parent i.e. phone, address, etc. how to properly fight the issue to protect themselves and their children.
+Before the age of social media, the father’s rights group could only advise and assist Vincent to a certain point.
+Now with social media, victims of parental alienation have a better chance.
+Just as Vincent did, we suggest Father’s Rights Groups, Parents Rights Groups, and even Grandparents Rights Groups as a good starting point for help.
 Below are “Parental Alienation” definitions with links to articles in Psychology Today and Ohio resources.
 This issue can be fought legally and be punishable by law up to the child’s age of 21 in most cases.

 Parental alienation is a serious offense that can damage the relationship between your child and their other parent.
 The Department of Justice considers “damaging one’s relationship with his or her children” to be emotional abuse, and is covered by laws punishable under Ohio Revised Code as well as punishable by law in many other states.
 If you are not a resident of Ohio the information below will still be very helpful and you should search the laws and revised codes in your area.
 Parental Alienation is defined as: